georgche/weather-check/README.md

 2) Install dependencies: Navigate to the "weather-check_backend" directory and run "npm install".
 This will read the package.json file and install Express and Axios in your local node_modules directory

-3) While still at the "weather-check_backend" directory, using a text editor, open server.js and add your openweathermap API key on line 9
+3) While still within the "weather-check_backend" directory, using a text editor, open server.js and add your openweathermap API key on line 9

 # How to run
-While at the weather-check_backend folder, start the server by typing: node server.js
+While within the weather-check_backend folder, start the server by typing: node server.js

 Open a browser and navigate to http://localhost:3000